Passenger detained at LaGuardia after flight evacuated

 “Upon exiting the active runway, the aircraft stopped on a taxiway and conducted a precautionary emergency evacuation,” Republic Airways said in a statement.
 “Law enforcement and first responders met the aircraft and the passenger involved in the incident has been taken into custody.”

-There were no injuries to any of the 76 passengers and six crew members aboard the flight.
+There were no injuries to any of the 78 passengers and four crew members aboard the flight.